Euler's formula: proof and geometric interpretation

 What do we mean by proof?

-Quite often in mathematics, we might have an equation where the meaning of the equation is extremely clear, and we simply need to prove that it is true.
+Quite often in mathematics, we might have an equation whose meaning is extremely clear, and we simply need to prove that it is true.
 This applies, for example, to Pythagoras' theorem - we know what a triangle is, and we know how to square and add numbers, so all we need to do is prove that the formula is correct.

 With Euler's formula, things aren't quite so clear-cut.
 We are raising e to the power of an imaginary number.
 To take the naive definition of powers, we are multiplying e by itself an imaginary number of times.
 What does that even mean?